lotuny/University-Library/README.md

 ## Functions
 1. Log in and out as a reader or administrator.
-2. Search for books and browse their information with key word. (remains to embellish)
+2. Search for books and browse their information with key word.
-3. Borrow, renew and return books after logging in as an aurhorized reader. (not yet finished)
+3. Borrow, renew and return books after logging in as an aurhorized reader.
-4. Update books and reader information as an administrator. (not yet finished)
+4. Update books and reader information as an administrator. (update books not yet finished)

 ## Demonstration
 (Remains to fill...)